yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/building-blocks.md

 **However complications can arise when the referenced item is NOT locally hosted.**

 For example, an Encounter can also reference the Location where a patient is discharged to.
-This could be a wide variety of external places (including their own house), and it is not reasonable to suppose that a Data Provider will offer and maintain an up-to-date set of reference resources describing ALL of these external locations.
+This could be a wide variety of external places (including their own house), and it is not necessarily reasonable to suppose that a Data Provider will always offer and maintain an up-to-date set of reference resources describing ALL of these external locations.
+Similar considerations may also apply to Organisations and Practitioners.
 Alternatives for this scenario therefore include:
- - Using a "Contained Resource".
-FHIR offers this mechanism to allow the referenced resource (eg Location in this example) to be incorporated within the main resource (eg Encounter).
-This allows the information to be captured and shared as a one-off - without the need to store and maintain it on an ongoing basis.
+ - **Using a "Contained Resource".** FHIR offers this mechanism to allow the referenced resource (eg Location in this example) to be incorporated within the main resource (eg Encounter).
+This allows the information to be shared as a one-off - without the need to store and maintain it on an ongoing basis.
 The "reference" is then an internal URL, providing an internal pointer within the same FHIR Resource.
-  - "Display" text only.
-For example this might just say "Patient's home" - without any attempt to offer the full location dataset.
+  - **"Display" text only.** For example this might just say "Patient's home" - without any attempt to offer the full location resource.
 Whilst obviously a less complete and informative solution, this may be adequate in some cases.

   Another difficulty is if the reference is to a type of Resource which the Data Provider has not yet implemented.
 For example an Encounter can also reference the diagnosed Condition.
 But maybe the Condition resource is scheduled for a future project phase and has not yet been implemented.